 Underfloor heating heats a room slowly from the ground upwards, rather than a radiator which heats pockets of air in a room rather than the overall space, making underfloor heating an efficient choice for heating a new extension.
 Underfloor heating works at a low temperature too which means it can potentially save money when compared to heating a room with a radiator.
 It’s very difficult and costly to retrofit a room with underfloor heating, so it’s worth considering at the planning stage of your extension.

 Wood burning stoves have been a design feature in homes for a few years now and they remain a popular addition to living and dining rooms.
 The main benefit of a wood burning stove is that they are much cheaper to run than an electric fire.
-According to the Stove Industry Alliance, a stove is 77% cheaper per kWh to run than an electric fire and 53% of 277 Which? members surveyed agreed that installing a stove saved them money.
+According to the Stove Industry Alliance, a stove is 77% cheaper per kWh to run than an electric fire.

 Fit a skylight